-How To Unblock A Soakaway
+How To Avoid A Blocked Soakaway

 A soakaway is a system in which a hole has been dug in the ground, filled with a material or a soakaway crate which allows surface water to percolate back into the earth close to where it falls.
 Although other materials can be used to fill the soakaway holes, soakaway crates are now a more favoured option as they are lightweight with a high void ratio that can be used in residential, commercial, industrial and retail applications.